|

 Update your

-defrag program file and save some time
+defrag program file and save some time Ian posted

-original download site for me.
-I downloaded it and ran it
+site for me.
+I downloaded it and ran it as a trial right from

-as a trial right from the desktop and darn near fell out of the
+the desktop and darn near fell out of the chair.
+It is the

-chair.
-It is the defrag.exe from Windows ME and it works in
+defrag.exe from Windows ME and it works in Windows 95.
+It

-Windows 95.
-It has some selectable options and was done so
+has some selectable options and was done so fast I didn't have time

-fast I didn't have time to "refresh" the beverage of the hour.
+to "refresh" the beverage of the hour.
+Needless to say it's

-Ian and CJ.
+installed.
+Thanks Ian and

 |